 2) You have to get your stuff done.

 One of the main identifiers of conscientiousness is one’s concern with getting something done and doing it to the best of their abilities.
 So if you’re the kind of person that can’t even think about sleeping until the laundry’s done, the dishes are clean, and you had an overall productive day, then chances are you’re a pretty conscientious person.

 3) Self-discipline is your middle name.

-Are you capable of committing yourself to achieving a goal?
-For example, let’s say that you’ve signed up for a marathon that takes place in a couple months.
+Are you capable of committing yourself to achieve a goal?
+For example, let’s say that you’ve signed up for a marathon that takes place in a couple of months.
 Do you stick to that commitment and do whatever it takes to prepare for the run?
 People who demonstrate self-discipline of the like are typically also very conscientious.

 4) You give nothing short of your best.

-Not only are you sure to accomplish your short and your long-term goals, but you ensure that the final product is the best it could possibly be.
+Not only are you sure to accomplish your short and long-term goals, but you ensure that the final product is the best it could possibly be.
 That means you put your heart into everything you do and are committed to delivering excellent work.

 5) You think things through.

 Conscientious people are the last people to do something on a whim.
 Instead, they think all of their decisions through, they weigh the pros and the cons, they understand the difference between what they want and what they need, and only then do they act.

 It should come as no surprise that conscientious individuals are successful, considering all of the time they spend planning, setting goals, working toward their goals, and ensuring they make the right decisions.
 If you refuse to accept anything but success and triumph in life, then you possess the great quality that is conscientiousness.